Home Warranty Appliance Coverage: What's Covered and What's Not

 See what plans you qualify for in less than 2 minutes

-A home warranty can be a financial lifesaver when your refrigerator stops cooling or your washer gives out mid-cycle — but not all appliances are automatically covered, and the details matter.
-Before you buy a plan (or file a claim), it's critical to understand exactly which appliances qualify, what's excluded, and how your provider handles repairs versus replacements.
+A home warranty can be a financial lifesaver when your refrigerator stops cooling or your washer gives out mid-cycle, but not all appliances are automatically covered, and the details matter.
+Before you buy a plan (or file a claim), it's critical to understand exactly which appliances qualify, what's excluded, and how your provider handles repairs versus replacements in 2026.

 In this guide, you'll learn which major kitchen and laundry appliances are typically covered, what common exclusions to watch out for, how appliance-only plans compare to full combination plans, and what steps you need to take to keep your coverage valid.
 Whether you're shopping for your first home warranty or reviewing an existing plan, this breakdown will help you make a smarter, more informed decision.